 ENBD does not expect to incur capital expenditure outside its ordinary course of business.
-As at the year ended 31 December 2015, ENBD incurred AED 719 million of capital expenditure, compared to AED 324 million for the year ended 31 December 2014.
-The increase in capital expenditure is primarily due to new property acquired and developed for the purpose of expanding business operations during the year.
+For the year ending 31 December 2012, ENBD incurred approximately AED 276 million of capital expenditure, compared to approximately AED 467 million for the year ended 31 December 2011.